mdavids/rfc/content/draft-davids-forsalereg-05.md

 ## RRset limitations

 This specification does not define any restrictions on the number of TXT records in the RRset, although it is recommended to limit it to one.
-It is also recommended that the length of the RDATA [@RFC8499] does not exceed 255 bytes.
-If the RRset contains multiple records or the total size exceeds 255 bytes, it is up to the processor to determine which data to use.
-For example, a registry might pick a mandatory URI from the RRset to display on a website as part of its service, while an individual might just pick a phone number (if present) and dial it to make contact with a potential seller.
+It is also recommended that the length of the RDATA [@RFC8499] does not exceed 255 octets.
+If this is not the case, it is up to the processor to determine which data to use.
+For example, a registry might pick the TXT record with a well-known URI from the RRset to display on a website as part of its service, while an individual might just pick a phone number (if present) and dial it to make contact with a potential seller.

 ## RR Type limitations